 - Play with your pets

-- Take a short walk around your house, fill up your water bottle.
+- Take a short walk around your house, fill up your stainless steel water bottle.

 - Eat a healthy snack.
-Make sure you have a handy insulated jar accessible next to you with an assortment of nuts, dry fruits or your favorite salad!
+Make sure you have a handy insulated storage containers accessible next to you with an assortment of nuts, dry fruits or your favorite salad!

 - Plan your kid’s activity.